-path is clear can cause death or serious injury.
-Make sure there are no swimmers or obstacles in the water near you.
+WARNING movement without making sure Boat your death in jury. path cause can sure are no swimmers or obstacles in the near you.

 Keep the control lever clean and clear of obstructions.
 Refer to your engine operator and maintenance manual for shifting information.